apple/coremltools/docs-guides/source/opt-workflow.md

 ## APIs for each workflow

-To find a list of APIs, see [What's New](opt-whats-new.md#core-ml-tools-optimization-apis).
+To find a list of APIs, see [What’s New](opt-whats-new.md#core-ml-tools-optimization-apis).
 Find a brief overview of a few of the APIs below.
 Check out the API description page in each of the [palettization](opt-palettization-api.md), [quantization](opt-quantization-api.md), and